Is CBD Oil Legal Where You Live? Find Out Here

 The following are laws regarding CBD oils broken down state by state.
 These rulings from CBD legal states may or may not reference CBD as either hemp or marijuana-based, so you may still need to contact a state official or legal advisor to know what type of CBD oil, if any, is permissible:

-Alabama – The state of Alabama currently follows the mandate of the 2018 Farm Bill.
-It allows CBD oil derived from industrial hemp and which has a THC concentration of 0.3 percent to be legally made, brought, and consumed.
+Alabama – The state of Alabama currently allows the use of medical marijuana for adults and minors as long as it was prescribed by a doctor who has passed an exam on medical marijuana.
+Alabama does also follow the 2018 Farm Bill and allows CBD oil that is derived from industrial hemp and has a THC concentration of 0.3 percent or less to be legally made, bought, and consumed.

 Colorado – The state of Colorado has laws installed for adult use and medical cannabis; CBD oil is also fully legalized without any constraints.

-Florida – Is CBD oil legal in Florida?
-The state of Florida is currently creating an industrial hemp pilot program, and it already has a policy for medical cannabis; its Department of Agriculture and Consumer Services has developed rules governing hemp but nothing that regulates CBD oil specifically.
+Florida – The state of Florida is currently creating an industrial hemp pilot program, and it already has a policy for medical cannabis; its Department of Agriculture and Consumer Services has developed rules governing hemp, but nothing that regulates CBD oil specifically.

 Georgia – The state of Georgia has a restrictive medical cannabis program, which grants the University System of Georgia to develop and research CBD oil with THC levels no higher than 5 percent.
 And its CBD content must be equal to or greater than the THC.
 It’s only available for patients with qualifying conditions and a low-THC registration card.